wp-plugins/nextgen-gallery-optimizer/readme.txt

 Please go to GALLERY -> MANAGE GALLERY and select the gallery that's causing you trouble.
 Inside this gallery, ensure ALL image thumbnails are displaying and re-upload them if necessary.
 If they're missing, the "Path" field may have been changed, which will cause the slideshow to break.

+Also, slideshows require two or more images in your galleries to function, else they'll break as above.

+= How do I get regular pagination on NextGEN Album pages? =

+By default, Album pages don't include pagination...but you can activate this feature by adding a custom field called "ngg_paged_Galleries" on the edit screen for your album page in the WordPress admin.
+The value of the custom field should be the number of albums you wish to display per page.

 = Why doesn't Optimizer support NextGEN widgets? =

 After spending weeks working on integrating this, I've discovered it's not presently possible in WordPress to: